xiaolw95/NetMoss/README.md

 NetMoss is a tool developed for integrating large-scale data and identifying disease associated biomarkers based on network algorithm.
 Here we provide a R package to acheive this goal.

+NetMoss2 now is available!
+See https://github.com/xiaolw95/NetMoss2
+Additional function has been added in this new version

 ## Contents
 - [Installation](#installation)
 - [Basic Usage](#basic-usage)